FulgurVividus/job-boarding/README.md

-# Jobless - A Modern Job Hunting Platform (beta version)
+# Hirely - A Modern Job Hunting Platform (beta version)

 ## Overview 👀

-**Jobless** is a cutting-edge job hunting platform designed to connect job seekers with employers seamlessly.
-With its user-friendly interface, updates, and robust authentication system, "Jobless" simplifies the hiring process for companies and provides job seekers with an efficient way to find opportunities.
+**Hirely** is a cutting-edge job hunting platform designed to connect job seekers with employers seamlessly.
+With its user-friendly interface, updates, and robust authentication system, "Hirely" simplifies the hiring process for companies and provides job seekers with an efficient way to find opportunities.

 ## Features 🧨